 How is Housing Benefit and Council Tax Support calculated?

 Housing and council tax support is assessed on a means tested assessment for people who pay rent and /or council tax.

 The means tested calculation differs for each person as it relates to you and your family's circumstances.
-We consider:

 - you and your partners age